jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 The data is public and can be used to investigate how different customer types are using Cyclistic bikes.
 In order to comply with data privacy issues the data excludes riders personally identifiable information including names or financial details.

-In order to determine whether or not the data source is reliable, original, comprehensive, current and cited we will follow the ROCCC framework.
-We know the data is reliable and original because it contains accurate, complete and unbiased information on Cyclistics historical bike trips which come from a primary source.
+In order to determine whether or not the data source is reliable, original, comprehensive, current and cited I will follow the ROCCC framework.
+I know the data is reliable and original because it contains accurate, complete and unbiased information on Cyclistics historical bike trips which come from a primary source.
 The data also contains all information needed to understand the different ways annual and casual riders use Cyclistic bikes making it quite comprehensive.
 Additionally because the data sources are provided publicly by Cyclistic it can be referenced easily.
 Finally even though our data is 5-6 years old it is still young enough for our analysis.

 ### Data Information and Organization